Lobostemon echioides

-Lobostemon echioides, the common healthbush, is the mostly widely distributed species in its genus.
-It is endemic to South Africa, where it is found growing between Namaqualand and the Karoo and the Eastern Cape.
+Lobostemon echioides is a species of flowering plant in the family Boraginaceae.
+Commonly referred to as the common healthbush, it is the mostly widely distributed species in its genus.
+It is endemic to the Cape Provinces of South Africa, where it is found growing between Namaqualand and the Karoo and the Eastern Cape.

 Description

 This resprouting shrub or undershrub grows about 20-80 cm tall.
 The stalkless leaves are narrow and hairy and are often soft and silvery.